BrainicHQ/saycharlie/README.md

   preferences.
 - **VU Meter**: Displays the volume unit meter for the both input and output audio signals, providing a visual representation of the audio signal strength.
+- **Update System**: Allows users to update the application with a simple button click, ensuring the latest features and improvements are always available.

 ## Getting Started